mlabbe/nativefiledialog/README.md

 ### Makefiles ###

-The makefile offers four options, with `release_x64` as the default.
+The makefile offers five options, with `release_x64` as the default.

     make config=release_x86
     make config=release_x64